Discover how you can use session replay with our hands-on enablement course! Check it out at learn.fullstory.com.

 The Console View in FullStory

-Similar to the Console in a web browser, FullStory can record logged console messages as well as uncaught exceptions for any recorded session.
+Similar to the Console in a web browser, FullStory can capture logged console messages as well as uncaught exceptions for any captured session.
 This gives you the power to see what the Console logs looked like for any real customer.

-To enable Console recording for your FullStory sessions, first visit Settings > Recording > Recording Options and flip "Console Recording" to "on."
-Once this has been enabled, FullStory will begin recording the Console for future sessions.
+To enable Console data capture for your FullStory sessions, first visit Settings > Data Capture and Privacy > Data Capture > Data Capture Options and flip "Console Data Capture" to "on."
+Once this has been enabled, FullStory will begin capturing the Console for future sessions.

 How to View the Console for a Session

-Once you have enabled Console Recording under Recording Options, you will see that the Console button (at the top right of your playback screen) will change colors when errors or warning are present.
+Once you have enabled Console Data Capture under Data Capture Options, you will see that the Console button (at the top right of your playback screen) will change colors when errors or warning are present.

 The following colors represent different states of the Console: